My Musical

-"My Musical" is a musical episode of the American comedy-drama television series Scrubs.
-It is the 123rd episode of the show, and was originally aired as episode 6 of season 6 on January 18, 2007 on NBC.
+"My Musical" is a musical episode of the American television sitcom television series Scrubs.
+It is the 123rd episode of the show, and was originally aired as the sixth episode of the sixth season on January 18, 2007 on NBC.
+It was written by Debra Fordham and directed by Will Mackenzie.

 The episode follows the story of Patti Miller, (Stephanie D'Abruzzo), a patient who mysteriously starts hearing everyone's speech as singing.
 It was written by Debra Fordham, who also wrote most of the lyrics.
 The episode's music was composed by Fordham, Scrubs' resident composer Jan Stevens, The Worthless Peons' Paul Perry, Tony Award-winning Broadway orchestrator Doug Besterman, and the Avenue Q writing team of Jeff Marx and Robert Lopez.
 The episode was directed by Will Mackenzie.

 In 2009, TV Guide ranked "My Musical" #86 on its list of the 100 Greatest Episodes.
 The episode received five Emmy Award nominations, winning one of them.

 Plot

 In the style of a traditional musical, this episode follows a two-act structure—with the acts separated by a commercial break instead of an intermission.
 However, in the style of a traditional Scrubs episode, this is preceded by a cold open.